Search

 Ruby Lai, PhD

-During her PhD, she developed a process for fabrication of complex devices on free-standing ultrathin silicon; she established a mechanistic model for metal-assisted chemical etching; and she helped invent a novel nanophotonic surface for transparent metal contacts for silicon solar cells.
-Her previous forays into research have also included ultracold atom physics and carbon nanotube quantum devices.
+She is now the founder of Foss Toilets, a company developing a water-recycling, off- grid toilet and treatment system in Seattle, WA.
+During her PhD, she developed a process for fabrication of complex devices on free- standing ultrathin silicon; she established a mechanistic model for metal-assisted chemical etching; and she helped invent a novel nanophotonic surface for transparent metal contacts for silicon solar cells.
+Her previous research has also included ultracold atom physics and carbon nanotube quantum devices.

 Graduate Studies